Project

 History

-#1 Updated by Michael Schwendt 2 months ago
+#1 Updated by Michael Schwendt over 1 year ago

 There is nothing in the source code of Audacious' pipewire output plugin that confirms your assumption.
 Yet Pipewire itself may work differently than Pulseaudio or direct ALSA output due to handling per app volume in different ways.
 More trouble-shooting will be needed.

-#2 Updated by John Lindgren 2 months ago
+#2 Updated by John Lindgren over 1 year ago

 I suspect this is a valid defect.